Yabesra/DYADIC-Create-A-Thon/README.md

 # Summry of who we are

+We have created a wildfire risk assessment model using weather data to predict the risk of a wildfire.
+This gives all home owners, property owners, businesses, and firefighters time to both prepare and respond in the case of a real fire.
+Nothin like this technology is on the market.
+Through our market research we have found that many apps work on alerting people after it's happened we work to alert people before it happens.
+Hopefully using this model we can help save many lives.

 ### SlideShow
 Get a better understanding of our project and what we did by going through this slidshow: https://tinyurl.com/2zbn4hcd